Diceycle/C-Hero-Calc/README.md

 ### Compiling
 Personally I get it to compile by running:
-`g++ -std=c++11 -o CosmosQuest main.cpp cosmosClasses.cpp inputProcessing.cpp cosmosDefines.cpp battleLogic.cpp` from the command line.
+`g++ -std=c++11 -O2 -o CosmosQuest main.cpp cosmosClasses.cpp inputProcessing.cpp cosmosDefines.cpp battleLogic.cpp` from the command line.

 **Makefile**: For those who know how to use them, I added a Makefile that BugsyLansky provided.

 ### Input via command line
 If you use the exe then the programm will take you through the steps you need to take to start calculating.
-Access the quests by typing `questX` (X being the quest number) when asked for a lineup.
+Access the quests by typing `questX-Y` (X being the quest number and Y the difficulty (1-3)) when asked for a lineup.
 All other questions can be answered by typing `help` at any point.

 ### Control Variables (Input via Code)
-If you know your way around source code you can input your data directly into the file and avoid having to input it over and over again.
-Here are the values that can be adjusted, all located in the `main`-method in the `main.cpp` file.
+Only a few control variable remain:
 * `firstDominace` This controls at which army length the calc should start removing suboptimal solutions.
 Setting this higher *might* improve the solution provided but no guarantees.
 Also treat this with extreme caution as it can cause your PC run out of RAM.
-* `maxMonstersAllowed` controls how many monsters are allowed in a solution.
-Set this to 4 or 5 when you do quests X-2 and X-3.
-* `minimumMonsterCost`: controls how expensive a monster has to be to be considered by the calc
-* `follower UpperBound` lets the calc know when the soluitons get too expensive for you.
-It will not consider any solutions more expensive than this number.
-* `stringLineup` defines against which lineup of monsters you want to fight against.
-Lineups are defined a bit above.
-You can make your own lineup by following the patterns.
-Just remember to give it a unique name.
-All quests are available as `quests[1]`, `quests[2]` and so on (Indices **start at 1** in this case)
-* `yourHeroLevels`: Input your hero levels according to the names you see on the side.

-Flow Control
-* `ignoreConsole`: If true, this skips the question asking which input mode should be used.
-* `manualInput`: If true, all data is going to be asked via command line, otherwise the variables above are going to be used.
-* `individual` lets you run individual battles if you set it to `true`.
-It will ask for the two lineups via command line.
-* `debugOutput`: If false will remove most of the output regarding what the calculator is doing at the moment.
+* `macroFileName` Path to your default macro file
+* `useDefaultMacroFile` Whether you want to always use the specified macro file or not
+* `showMacroFileInput` If enabled will hide any input promts that are answered by a macro file

 **If you want to use this method you have to compile the program yourself!**

-### Using a "Config File" to macro your input
+### Using a Macro file to automate your input
 Always inputting the same data can get quite tiring.
 So I added a way to read your input from a file that you can specify.

-In short: When running from the command line (You have to do this!) you can say:
+In short: When running from the command line you can say:

 `CosmosQuest.exe configFile` instead of just `CosmosQuest.exe` and the program will read everything from the file you specified and treat it as if you input it yourself.

+Alternatively you can specify a default macro file in the code and make the progam always use that.
+You have to compile yourself in that case

 This can be used in many different ways but most importantly it's an easy way to switch between hero setups, and level heroes individually.
 It should also be a great help for people who are helping others in the chat, by enabling them to have files for everyone that they are helping without destroying their own data.

 An example file (`default.cqinput`) is included and should be self-explanatory.
-Only thing to note is that there are no actual comments, the program just ignores everything after a space.

 ## Bugs, Warnings and other problems